Recent Performance History

 New World Symphony, Dvorak

 The Avon Lake High School Symphonic Band is recognized as the premiere ensemble in the high school band program.
 Fifty to sixty students are accepted each year by audition.
 The Avon Lake Symphonic Band is a highly acclaimed ensemble that performs both new and classic literature for winds.
-The Avon Lake Symphonic Band was invited to perform at Severance Hall in Cleveland, January, 2011; Orchestra Hall in Chicago, March, 2013; and most recently at Carnegie Hall in New York, April, 2016.
+The Avon Lake Symphonic Band was invited to perform at Severance Hall in Cleveland, January, 2011; Orchestra Hall in Chicago, March, 2013; Carnegie Hall in New York, April, 2016; and Orchestra Hall in Chicago, March, 2019.

 The Avon Lake Symphonic Band performs a wide selection of significant wind symphony and wind ensemble literature.
-Recent repertoire has included the music of Vasily Kalinnikov, Percy Grainger, John Barnes Chance, Malcolm Arnold, John Philip Sousa, and Leonard Bernstein.
+Recent repertoire has included the music of Vasily Kalinnikov, Percy Grainger, John Barnes Chance, Malcolm Arnold, W. Francis McBeth, and Leonard Bernstein.
 The ensemble has also performed the music of contemporary composers including Eric Whitacre, John Mackey, Samuel Hazo, Robert W. Smith, and Brian Balmages.

 Nearly half of the students in the Symphonic Band study privately and they all perform at the annual solo and ensemble contest.
-Eight members of the 2017-18 ensemble were accepted into the Cleveland Youth Wind Symphony.
+Numerous members of the ensemble perform with outside groups such as the Cleveland Youth Wind Symphony and Cleveland Orchestra Youth Orchestra.
 All of these experiences help the students to become well-rounded and mature performers with greater musical understanding and appreciation for quality music.

 Avon Lake Band Director David Eddleman had the opportunity to meet Col. Arnald Gabriel, Conductor of the USAF Band (retired) at The Midwest Clinic in Chicago in December, 2012.
 A few months later, Col. Gabriel was the clinician for the Avon Lake Symphonic Band when they performed at the 4th Annual Percy Grainger Festival in Orchestra Hall in Chicago.